-Between the year 2000 and 2010, the rate of total knee replacements performed in the U.S. nearly doubled for men and women.
-Among men, the rate increased by 86 percent, and among women, by 99 percent.
+Between the year 2000 and 2010, the rate of total knee replacements performed in the United States nearly doubled for men and women.
+Among men, the rate increased by 86 percent and among women by 99 percent.
 In 2010 alone, there were nearly 700,000 replacements completed in adults 45 years and older.

 Medically termed “knee arthroplasty,” knee replacement surgery is recommended when the patient’s natural knee has become so damaged that it causes pain and immobility to the point of interfering with daily life.
 The most common reason for the surgery is to relieve severe pain caused by osteoarthritis.

-Preparing Before the Surgery Can Help Things Go More Smoothly
+Preparing Before Surgery Can Help Things Go More Smoothly

 To experience your most successful outcome from the surgery, it’s important to prepare beforehand.
 Several weeks before the surgery is scheduled to occur, consider these suggestions:

-- Talk to your doctor about a “before surgery” exercise program.
+- Talk to your doctor about a “before-surgery” exercise program.
 People who are candidates for knee replacement surgery have typically become less active because of pain and difficult mobility.
 That means that muscles supporting the knee have become weak.
 You will need these muscles to support your new knee, so building them up a bit before surgery can make recovery easier.
-Many orthopedic offices now offer pre-surgery physical therapy that can help you learn exercises that build muscle without suffering pain.
+Many orthopedic offices now offer presurgery physical therapy that can help you learn exercises that build muscle without suffering pain.
 Ask your doctor to recommend such a program for you up to two months before your surgery.
-Typical exercises include ankle circles, thigh squeezes, sliding your heel toward your buttocks (while lying down on your back), and straight-leg raises.
-Don’t neglect your arms—having good upper body strength will help you support yourself with crutches or a walker in the few weeks following the surgery.
+Typical exercises include ankle circles, thigh squeezes, sliding your heel toward your buttocks (while lying down on your back) and straight-leg raises.
+Don’t neglect your arms as having good upper body strength will help you support yourself with crutches or a walker in the few weeks following the surgery.

 - Get familiar with post-surgery exercises.
 You will have a series of exercises you’ll need to regularly perform after the surgery.
 If you get familiar with them now, they will be easier to do when you’re recovering.
-Ask your doctor to show you some of the exercises you’ll be doing and start doing them at home as much as you can.
-(Don’t hurt yourself.)
+Ask your doctor to show you some of the exercises you’ll be doing and start doing them at home as much as you can without hurt yourself.

 - Get your home ready.
-Remember—when you come home from the hospital or rehab center, you’ll likely be using a walker or crutches, and you’ll be getting around a little slowly for a while.
-To improve your safety, take the time to rearrange your furniture so you have a clear pathway to those areas you use the most, including your bedroom, bathroom, kitchen, etc. If your bedroom is upstairs, you may want to set up a temporary sleeping area downstairs.
-Remove throw rugs so they don’t trip you up, get a “shower chair” to put in your shower so you’re not having to stand the whole time, and invest in some assistive devices like a long-handled shoe horn.
-Consider installing safety rails and a raised toilet seat in the bathroom, and take a good look at the main chair you use to relax.
+Remember, when you come home from the hospital or rehabilitation center, you’ll likely be using a walker or crutches, and you’ll be getting around a little slowly for a while.
+To improve your safety, take the time to rearrange your furniture so you have a clear pathway to those areas you use the most, including your bedroom, bathroom, kitchen, and other rooms in your home.
+If your bedroom is upstairs, you may want to set up a temporary sleeping area downstairs.
+Remove throw rugs so they don’t trip you up, get a “shower chair” to put in your shower so you’re not having to stand the whole time and invest in some assistive devices like a long-handled shoehorn.
+Consider installing safety rails and a raised toilet seat in the bathroom and take a good look at the main chair you use to relax.
 Is it a favorite recliner?
 The couch?
 Ask yourself: Is it easy to get in and out of?
-Consider getting a lifting chair, or at least one that’s taller and easier to step out of.
-If you don’t have a recliner, get a footstool, as you’ll need to spend time each day with your legs elevated.
+Consider getting a lifting chair or at least one that’s taller and easier to step out of.
+If you don’t have a recliner, get a footstool or ottoman as you’ll need to spend time each day with your legs elevated.

-Preparing in these ways before you go in for surgery will help make your recovery a lot easier.
-You may also want to prepare family members and work colleagues to be without you for a few weeks, and if you don’t have family members nearby who are available, find help to complete tasks like pet care, mowing the lawn, making meals or cleaning house.
+Preparing in these ways before you go in for surgery will help make your recovery much easier.
+You may also want to prepare family members and work colleagues to be without you for a few weeks and, if you don’t have family members nearby who are available, find help to complete tasks like pet care, mowing the lawn, making meals or cleaning house.